HonzaHrbacek/Uhadnimecislo/README.md

 Some of the things I have learned during this project:

-- Basic manipulation with DOM elements
+- Basic manipulation of DOM elements
 - Handling of click events
+- Generating random numbers
 - Code refactoring